What else was there to do at a retail store where I worked except type love poems to my live-in boyfriend?

 I first learned of this heart day, this I’m-utterly-alone-and-rejected-unless-someone-takes-pity-on-me day, in the fifth grade.
 I was an outsider, a little Iranian girl in New York, and I ended up with three or four generic “Will you be my Valentine” cards with some heart candy thrown in.
 They were distributed to everyone in the class by the most generous among us.
 It seemed like a bonus, because I didn’t know I was supposed to expect something on heart day.
 I also didn’t know that if I got nothing, I was supposed to feel like a non-girl, unworthy of attention.
 I mean, that would be my conditioning from that year forth every February 14th, right?

 For each Valentine’s Day that we were together, S. gave me a handmade, ultra-modern glass perfume bottle.
 I was barely twenty.
 These fit my idea of poetic, so he did not risk deviating with other items during following years, and I built a decent collection of geometric art glass.
 In turn, for him I constructed mini-scrapbooks of our picture collages, and rigged envelopes I spent hours designing, so that upon opening, a burst of tiny, hand-cut hearts would spring out and rain on him.
 Every single heart I made for him, I meant from the…heart.

 By the time I was with A., love didn’t need to be summarized into one day.
-One year, he stayed home on Valentine’s while I went to the first ever premiere of Eve Ensler’s Vagina Monologues.
-(Yes, you could have more than one “premiere.”)
+One year, he stayed home on V-Day while I went to the premiere of Eve Ensler’s Vagina Monologues.
 With him napping on the couch, and me alone at the theatre watching famous actresses in red ball gowns tell stories of rape and genital mutilation, A. and I may have taken our V-Day rebellion a tad far.
 But I wrote him poems year-round, because what else would I do at the retail store where I worked, except type love poems to my live-in boyfriend?
 It’s like my very blood was made of petals and harp music.
 I came up with titles like “Without Eyes,” attributing vision to the discovery of my love for him.